hhas/iris-script/iris-talk/README.txt

 = README

-An interactive `iris-talk` shell with built-in stdlib (common operators, flow control), aelib (Apple event IPC), and shell-command libraries, provided for demonstation purposes.
+An interactive iris shell with stdlib (common operators, flow control), aelib (Apple event IPC support), and iris-shell libraries included.
+Its CLI is minimally functional, for demonstration purposes only.

+Iris is a work in progress.
+May contain bugs; no warranty given, use at own risk.
+See the README in the iris-script Xcode project for more information on the language design, syntax, and development.

 == Installation

-Place the pre-built `iris-talk` executable in a suitable location on your shell’s search `$PATH` (e.g. in `/usr/local/bin/`) and run in Terminal.app:
+Place the `iris-talk` executable into a directory on your shell’s search `$PATH` (e.g. copy it into `/usr/local/bin/`, or append its current location to $PATH in your `~/.zprofile`) and run in Terminal.app:

     % iris-talk

-Alternatively, build the "iris-talk (run in Terminal)" scheme in Xcode.
-This will build the `iris-talk` command-line executable (including its AppleEvent and SwiftAutomation dependencies) and launch it in Terminal.app for testing.

 == Example usage

+	Welcome to the iris interactive shell.
+Please type `help` for assistance.
     ✎ set my_name to "Bob"
     ☺︎ “Bob”
     ✎ to hi {name} run "Hello, " & name & "!"
     ☺︎ «handler: ‘say_hello’ {name as anything} returning anything» ✎ say hi my_name
     ☺︎ “Hello, Bob!”

+On pressing Return, the entered line is read.
+If it is valid code, it is recolored for readability [1] and executed immediately [2].
+If the code is invalid, a limited error message is displayed.

+	✎ = code input prompt
+	… = multi-line input
+	? = default text input (`read`) prompt
-(✎ = code input prompt; … = multi-line input; ☺ = return value on success; ☹ = syntax/evaluation error)
+	☺ = return value on success
+	☹ = syntax/evaluation error

 Lists (`[...]`), records (`{...}`), and blocks (`do...done` or `(...)`) can be entered over one or more lines.
 The parser will continue reading lines until all incomplete structures are correctly closed.
 Use commas and/or linebreaks to separate multiple values (including commands).

-On pressing Return, the entered code is read.
-If its syntax is valid it is recolored for readability [1] and executed immediately [2], otherwise a limited error message is displayed.

-The shell supports basic readline/VT100/Emacs bindings and behaviors, e.g. Ctrl-C to cancel a line.
+Iris syntax includes a built-in “pipe” operator (`;`), allowing commands to be written sequentially so that the result of one command is passed as first argument to the next:

+	✎ To hi {name} run "Hello " & name & "!".
+	…
+	✎ Say "Who are you?"; read; hi; say.
+	Who are you?
+Sam
+	☺︎ “Hello Sam!”

+Iris is modular.
+All behavior is provided by command handlers; including math and logic operations, flow control, and defining new commands (`To…`).
+Iris provides a core set of value types: Booleans, numbers, strings, lists, records, blocks.
+Commands are iris values too: an iris script can be interpreted as instructions to perform, data to manipulate, or any combination of both.

 == Builtin help